mac4346/CarolinaFarmTrust/Summer2018/Content/clayton_localfarms(final txt).md

 **Pros:** This is a 300-acre farm with natural grass grazing livestock.
 The Garner family owns it and they raise their livestock without the use of any chemicals and by using organic compost from their barns.
 Their meat products are raised sustainably and are nutrient dense.
 The animals receive a natural diet that has been shown to increase heart health in humans as well.

-**Activities:** Their products are available at various farmerÕs markets or you can put an order together online and stop at the farm to pick it up.
+**Activities:** Their products are available at various farmer's markets or you can put an order together online and stop at the farm to pick it up.
 While there, you can see for yourself the ethical treatment of the animals and pastures along with the methods used to provide you with the some of the best produce.

 **Website for further information:** http://www.rmfpasturepuremeats.com/About_Us.htm